Motion Path

 Tangent and Spatial Interpolation Presets

-Autograph lets you manually manage the control points' tangents with the tools mentioned above.
-But it also offers presets to define them automatically, based on the adjacent points' positions.
+Autograph lets you manually manage the control point tangents with the tools mentioned above; but, it also offers presets to define them automatically, based on the position of the adjacent points.

 To access these options, you need to:

-After selecting one or more control points, the Spatial Interpolation section contains an Interpolation Parameter defining the mode applied to the current selection.
+After selecting one or more control points, the Spatial Interpolation section contains an Interpolation parameter that defines the mode applied to the current selection.

 Warning

-Not to be confused with the Interpolation parameter in the Time Interpolation section just below.
+Make sure not to confuse this with the Interpolation parameter in the Time Interpolation section just below.

 Linear: